suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

     3. When done with all the elements, if we still believe the array is sorted, STOP

-    4. Otherwise go back to step 1
+    4. Otherwise, go back to step 1

 ---